 - (a) Submittals.
 15 days prior to the Polyester Concrete Pre-placement Conference the Contractor shall submit the following: - (1) Polyester Concrete End Dam System.
-The Contractor shall submit to the Engineer 2 copies of the Manufacturer's written instructions for the installation of the Polyester Concrete End Dam system.
+The Contractor shall submit to the Engineer two copies of the Manufacturer's written instructions for the installation of the Polyester Concrete End Dam system.
 The literature shall contain pertinent materials and installation data for the PPC supplied on the project.
 The Contractor shall submit the proposed testing procedures, mix design, form installation, and criteria for all PPC materials. - (2) Manufacturer Qualifications.
 The Contractor shall install a Polyester Concrete End Dam system with all components of PPC provided through a single manufacturer.
-The manufacturer shall have documented experience supplying 5 successful projects of similar size and scope within the past 5 years.
-The Contractor shall submit documentation of the manufacturer's project experience including the following: - (i) Project construction dates. - (ii) PPC quantities. - (iii) Reference names and contact information for owner representatives. - (3) Contractor Qualifications.
-The Contractor shall submit documentation of at least 10 successful projects with one or more of the following: (1) placing structural concrete (bridge deck or concrete pavement), (2) Thin Bonded Overlay (Polyester Concrete), and (3) Polyester Concrete End Dam, to established grade lines using similar equipment as specified in subsection 518.11(c) below within the past 5 years.
-The documentation of Contractor qualifications shall include the following: - (i) Project construction dates. - (ii) PPC quantities.
+The manufacturer shall have documented experience supplying five successful projects of similar size and scope within the past five years.
+The Contractor shall submit documentation of the manufacturer's project experience including the following: - (i) Project construction dates. - (ii) PPC quantities. - (iii) Reference names and contact information for owner representatives.

+- (3) Contractor Qualifications.
+The Contractor shall submit documentation of at least 10 successful projects with one or more of the following: (1) Thin Bonded Overlay (Polyester Concrete), and (2) Polyester Concrete End Dam, to established grade lines using similar equipment as specified in subsection 518.11(c) below within the past five years.
+The documentation of Contractor qualifications shall include the following: - (i) Project construction dates. - (ii) PPC quantities. - (iii) Reference names and contact information for owner representatives.

-If the Contractor does not have at least 10 documented successful projects of experience with placing structural concrete and PPC systems, the Contractor shall arrange for a qualified Manufacturer's Technical Representative with at least 5 documented successful projects of experience with PPC system placements within the past 5 years to be on site throughout the duration of the project to provide technical support for the material mixing and placement.
+If the Contractor does not have at least 10 documented successful projects of experience with placing PPC systems, the Contractor shall arrange for a qualified Manufacturer's Technical Representative with at least five documented successful projects of experience with PPC system placements within the past five years to be on-site throughout the duration of the project to provide technical support for the material mixing and placement.

-If the Contractor has at least 10 documented successful projects of experience with placing structural concrete and PPC systems, the qualified Manufacturer's Technical Representative with at least 5 documented successful projects of experience with PPC system placements within the past 5 years shall, at a minimum, be on site the first day of PPC placements, and shall be available as requested by the Engineer if it is necessary.
+If the Contractor has at least 10 documented successful projects of experience with placing PPC systems, the qualified Manufacturer's Technical Representative with at least five documented successful projects of experience with PPC system placements within the past five years shall, at a minimum, be on-site the first day of PPC placements, and shall be available as requested by the Engineer if necessary.

 (4) Manufacturer's Technical Representative Qualifications.
-The Manufacturer's Technical Representative shall have at least 5 documented successful projects of experience of similar size and scope with PPC system placements using similar equipment as specified herein within the past 5 years, and be competent in all aspects of the work including all materials to install the PPC systems.
-This includes, but not limited to, surface preparation, PPC application and PPC curing.
-The Technical Representative shall be available on site for the first day of PPC placement to facilitate the installation.
+The Manufacturer's Technical Representative shall have at least five documented successful projects of experience of similar size and scope with PPC system placements using similar equipment as specified herein within the past five years, and be competent in all aspects of the work including all materials to install the PPC systems.
+This includes, but is not limited to, surface preparation, PPC application and PPC curing.
+The Technical Representative shall be available on-site for the first day of PPC placement to facilitate the installation.